gangotrigupta-61/Mywoods-Website/README.md

 npm run dev
 ```

-Then open the local URL shown in the terminal.
+Then open the local URL shown in the terminal to preview the site.

 ### Build for Production